haddocking/haddocking.github.io/education/molmod/simulation.md

 distance?
 Why?
 </a>

-The occurence of a periodic image *sighting* can be overlooked if it is very transient and infrequent.
+The occurrence of a periodic image *sighting* can be overlooked if it is very transient and infrequent.
 If it does occur frequently or consistently over a stretch of the simulation, time to go back and re-do the whole setup.
 Also, not only direct interactions are of concern.
 As mentioned before, the water around the solute has a different structure than the bulk water.
 To be on the safe side, add an extra nanometer when calculating the allowed minimal distance.

 ### Conformational dynamics and stability I -- Radius of Gyration
-Before analysing any structural parameter, the trajectory has to be massaged to avoid artifacts because of the periodic boundary conditions.
+Before analyzing any structural parameter, the trajectory has to be massaged to avoid artifacts because of the periodic boundary conditions.
 In addition, all the analysis tools work faster if the trajectory contains only the necessary (protein) atoms and their information.